Curriculum Learning: A Survey: Applications of Curriculum Learning

+{\bf Other tasks.} Foglino et al.~\citeyearpar{foglino2019gray} introduce a gray box reformulation of curriculum learning in the RL setup by splitting the task into a scheduling problem and a parameter optimization problem.
+For the scheduling problem, they take into consideration the regret function, which is computed based on the expected total reward for the final task and on how fast it is achieved.
+Starting from this, the authors model the effect of learning a task after another, capturing the utility and penalty of each such policy.
+Using this reformulation, the task of minimizing the regret (thus, finding the optimal curriculum) becomes a parameter optimization problem.

+\begin{sloppypar} Bassich and Kudenko~\citeyearpar{bassich2019continuous} suggest a continuous version of the curriculum for reinforcement learning.
+For this, they define a continuous decay function, which controls how the difficulty of the environment changes during training, adjusting the environment.
+They experiment with fixed predefined decays and adaptive decays which take into consideration the performance of the agent.
+The adaptive friction-based decay, which uses the model from physics with a body sliding on a plane with friction between them to determine the decay, achieves the best results.
+Experiments also show that higher granularity, i.e.,~a higher frequency for updating the difficulty of an environment during the curriculum, provides better results. \end{sloppypar}

+Nabli and Carvalho~\citeyearpar{nabli2020curriculum} introduce a curriculum-based RL approach to multi-level budgeted combinatorial problems.
+Their main idea is that, for an agent that can correctly estimate instances with budgets up to $b$, the instances with budget $b + 1$ can be estimated in polynomial time.
+They gradually train the agent on heuristically solved instances with larger budgets.

-{\bf Other tasks.} Qu et al.~\cite{qu2018curriculum} use a curriculum-based reinforcement learning approach for learning node representations for heterogeneous star networks.
-They suggest that the training order of different types of edges significantly affects the learning performance.
-They formulate the curriculum task as learning an optimal sequence of edges of different types for the node representation learning process.
+Qu et al.~\citeyearpar{qu2018curriculum} use a curriculum-based reinforcement learning approach for learning node representations for heterogeneous star networks.
+They suggest that the learning order of different types of edges significantly impacts the overall performance.
 As in the other RL applications, the goal is to find the policy that maximizes the cumulative rewards.
-Here, the reward is calculated as the performance on external tasks, where node representations are considered features.
-Their approach uses LSTM models to encode states and estimate the expected cumulative reward of each state-action pair, thus measuring the long-term performance of different actions at each state.
+Here, the reward is computed as the performance on external tasks, where node representations are considered as features.

-Narvekar and Stone~\cite{narvekar2018learning} extend previous curriculum methods for reinforcement learning that formulate the curriculum sequencing problem as a Markov Decision Process to multiple transfer learning algorithms.
+Narvekar and Stone~\citeyearpar{narvekar2018learning} extend previous curriculum methods for reinforcement learning that formulate the curriculum sequencing problem as a Markov Decision Process to multiple transfer learning algorithms.
 Furthermore, they prove that curriculum policies can be learned.
-In order to find a state of knowledge that allows solving the target task in the least amount of time, the state is represented as a set of potential functions, derived from the value functions of source tasks already learned.
-The state, whose sum of potential functions creates the reward which allows learning the target task as fast as possible, gives the optimal policy.
+In order to find the state in which the target task is solved in the least amount of time, they represent the state as a set of potential functions which take into consideration the previously sampled source tasks.